Let’s talk about A Beginner’s Guide to the Stock Market.

 I gave A Beginner’s Guide to the Stock Market seven because I still believe that there could have been more detail added to the book.
 If this were a 200-page book, I would be overjoyed, but because it was a shorter length, it gets a 7.

 I still recommend this book for those who want particular exposure to different ways you can invest in the stock market.
 This book wasn’t expensive either, and the Kindle or audio version is less costly.
-It can easily be found on Amazon, and you can click here to view it.

 As the name implies, it’s a guide to the stock market.
 Matthew even offers several other books, and he has his own Trader University website, where he teaches online courses and has a YouTube channel covering topics described in this book.